 Sounds easy enough, right?

 It wasn’t necessarily easy in the beginning, but it is – at least for me – easy now.

 I now live by these principles.

 I devote myself to living a healthy life where I maintain my body and mind in a healthy balance.
 Every day.

 And it’s not difficult anymore.
-Because the results of maintaining this balance are so phenomenal (great health, strong sex drive, peak sexual performance, etc.), I want to and desire to be in balance.
+Because the results of maintaining this balance are so phenomenal (great health, strong sex drive, peak sexual performance, etc.), that I want to and desire to be healthy.

 The alternative, for me, is a very bleak existence.